Banner Blog 2

 Firmware: Assembly is used to write firmware, which is stored in ROM and controls hardware operations.
 Firmware requires high optimization and efficient use of memory, making Assembly an ideal choice.

-VI.
+VII.
 Popular Assembly Languages

 Assembly is not a single language but a collection of languages designed for different processor architectures.
 Here are some examples of popular Assembly languages: